 Credential To meet the General Conference Department of Education requirements for the Basic Credential in Secondary Education, the student must complete the program outlined in the paragraphs that follow.
 The program also meets the California state requirements for a preliminary single-subject credential when the single-subject major has been approved by the Commission on Teacher Credentialing as a waiver program.

 Requirements This program includes the following:

-1. Completion of the general studies requirements in the College of Arts and Sciences (to include RELT 245, 254; RELH 485; and PETH 214 or equivalent).
+1. Completion of the general studies requirements in the College of Arts and Sciences (to include RELT 245; RELH 485; and PETH 214 or equivalent).

-2. Completion of a single-subject major in the College of Arts and Sciences.
+2. Completion of a single-subject major in the College of Arts and Sciences in one of the following areas: